Beyond Code Track: The Business Side of the Web

 11:00am–11:40am Thursday, June 14, 2018

-The need to work faster and iterate quickly is pressuring teams to connect designer and developers more closely.
-In this talk we'll draw on real-world project experience to examine where the tools you use, and the way you communicate can help your teams work more efficiently.
+The need to work faster and iterate quickly is pressuring teams to connect designers and developers more closely.
+Val Head and Elaine Chao draw on real-world project experience to demonstrate how the tools you use and the way you communicate can help your teams work more efficiently.
 You’ll learn how to streamline your process at the critical stage of passing solutions from design to development.

 4:25pm–5:05pm Thursday, June 14, 2018

 Listening is power.
-By “tuning in” and applying self management and directed curiosity you can help others solve their own problems.
-Doing this not only leads to greater ownership, but also more leaders in your organization instead of “order takers”.
-In this interactive talk I’ll teach you practical communication skills so you can become a more available and empowering coworker, friend and leader.
+By tuning in and applying self-management and directed curiosity, you can help others solve their own problems.
+Doing this not only leads to greater ownership but also creates more leaders (rather than "order followers") in your organization.
+Heidi Helfand shares practical communication skills so you can become a more available and empowering coworker, friend, and leader.